 "And you didn't tell me immediately?!" the High Mandarin said.

-"It is important, you insubordinate fool!" the High Mandarin snapped.
+"You damned fool!" the High Mandarin snapped.
 "If he's met a technological race, he could probably teach them how to build a space armada.
 Now, we have to destroy not only an armored warrior, but an entire intelligent species!
 We have to start a whole new round of preparations now.
-This would never have happened if I'd been informed of the armored warrior's precise condition and what kind of planet he was orbiting."
+We could've gotten all this prep work taken care of and out of the way if I'd been informed of the armored warrior's precise condition and what kind of planet he was orbiting."

 "Sorry, sir; but I can't take the responsibility.
 Procedures dictate we're supposed to complete the scans before we hand the results up the chain of command, so that decisions aren't based on incomplete information."

 "No, no," the High Mandarin sighed, calming down, "I'm not blaming you.
-I'm just disappointed that we have to do this at all.
-We might have left this new species alone to grow, let them mature, who knows?
+Armor Attack Ship 2875 should have detected that the last Armored Warrior had survived.
+Then they could have intervened and finished him off before we needed to exterminate this new species.
+We might have left them alone to grow, let them mature, who knows?
 Maybe we could even have subsumed them into the 27 Empire in a few centuries.
 But now?
 With access to Homeworld technology, they're too much of a threat.
 We have to exterminate them."
 He let a couple of silent breaths go by.
 "It looks like such a nice world, too.
-I see the armored warrior's strategy in choosing which planet to orbit when Armor Attack Ship 875 closed in.
+I see the armored warrior's strategy in choosing which planet to orbit when Armor Attack Ship 2875 closed in.
 But it doesn't make any difference now."
 He glanced furtively around his command center, reveling in the array of ship systems at his disposal.
 "At least he'll die seeing the 27 Empire in its full fury."

 The first officer punched in a few commands on his console, and watched his display.
 Their distance to the blue-green world slowly dwindled.